Joystream/community-repo/community-contributions/KPI 11.4 - Research Max Validator Change/report.md

   The max block time changed a bit (between 18 000 ms to 30 000 ms) until 21-02-21, after that it stay the same (24 000 ms) until 02-03-21, ending at 18 000ms**.

-![Block Time by Date](https://user-images.githubusercontent.com/7486476/110229356-c2365400-7f00-11eb-90c9-c89a176c061c.png) **Same graph with "zoom" to better show the changes on average and min block time.**
+![Block Time by Date](https://user-images.githubusercontent.com/7486476/110229356-c2365400-7f00-11eb-90c9-c89a176c061c.png) **Same graph with "zoom" to better illustrate the changes on average and min block time.**
 ![Block Time by Date zoom](https://user-images.githubusercontent.com/7486476/110230309-ff521480-7f07-11eb-9996-aebe79bda913.png)